ankohanse/hass-studer-xcom/README.md

 On the individual device pages, the hardware related device information is presented.
 Also displayed here are all default created entities, typically grouped into main entity sensors, controls and diagnostics.

 Any entities that you do not need can be manually disabled using the HASS GUI.
-Or use the steps described under [Options Configuration](#options-configuration) to add or remove entities.
+Or use the steps described under [Custom Configuration](#custom-configuration) to add or remove entities.

 ![controller_detail](documentation/integration_xt1.png)